davidrm-bio/DOTools_py/README.md

 ## Requirements

+This package has been tested on MacOs and Linux System.
+For a standard dataset (e.g., 6 samples with 10k cells each) we suggest 16GB of RAM and at least 5 CPUs.

 Some methods are run through R and require additional dependencies
 including: `Seurat`, `MAST`, `scDblFinder`, `zellkonverter`, `data.table` and `optparse`.